helpers/handlebars-helpers/README.md

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Fri Apr 19 2013 16:08:16._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sat Apr 20 2013 15:06:54._